How can you improve PCOS symptoms

 Table of contents

 PCOS is extremely common, affecting approximately 20% of women who are at a child bearing age, with many believing the real number could be significantly higher than that.
-A key feature of PCOS is insulin resistance – this disorder is present in 70% of sufferers.
-High insulin levels lead to an excess secretion of testosterone which then contributes towards the main symptoms of PCOS: irregular periods, irregular or absent ovulation, affecting fertility, as well as acne and unwanted hair growth.
-PCOS is actually one of the most common causes of infertility among women all around the world.
+A key feature of PCOS is insulin resistance – this disorder is present in approximately 70% which contributes towards many symptoms of PCOS: irregular periods, irregular or absent ovulation, as well as acne and unwanted hair growth.
+PCOS is actually one of the most common causes of subfertility among women all around the world.

 We recently teamed up with FNUK to help sponsor a webinar based around the importance of lifestyle and nutrition choices when tackling PCOS and learnt so much, which we want to share with you.

-You probably already know that one of the most effective ways to counteract PCOS is to try to lose weight if your BMI is over 25; losing 10 pounds can result in a huge improvement in symptoms.
+You probably already know that one of the most effective ways to counteract PCOS is to keep a healthy weight if your BMI is over 25.
 However, focusing too much on weight loss with PCOS can lead to making bad dietary decisions based on short term goals, which can have a negative effect on your PCOS symptoms and your overall health.

-The main objective you should focus on is to eat a balanced diet and get regular exercise.
+The main objective you should focus on is to eat a balanced nutritious diet and get regular exercise.
 If you stick to this principle some weight loss will be inevitable.
-However, what constitutes a ‘balanced diet’ for PCOS patients is actually more complicated than you’d think.
+However, what constitutes a ‘balanced diet’ for PCOS patients can be confusing as only recent guidelines have started to clarify this important aspect.

 Insulin Resistance Diet for PCOS